idio-sync/KapowarrBot/README.md

 ```
 Then set the env veriables listed below.

-Alternatively, run main.py with an .env file populated as shown below.
+Alternatively, run main.py with an .env file populated as shown below present in the same directory.

 # Enviornment Variable Configuration
 ```